mercedesb/Notes/BlogIdeas.md

 - code comments
 - how to write a good unit test
 - why you should put all of your code in Git
+- Why VSCode
+- Unit testing React/Vue
+- Learning design patterns
+  - The power of refactoring
+- Dating profiles of the design patterns (23 patterns)

 #### Tech related
 - how to learn web design when you don't want to be a designer